Skip to main content

 Clyde Quay boat sheds

-The Resource Management Act 1991 (RMA) defines historic heritage as natural or physical resources that help us to understand or appreciate New Zealand's history and cultures.
+The (RMA) defines historic heritage as natural or physical resources that help us to understand or appreciate New Zealand's history and cultures.
 Heritage sites may have archaeological, architectural, cultural, historic, scientific or technological qualities.

 Historic heritage includes:

-• historic sites, areas and structures, including trees
+• historic sites, structures, places and areas

 • archaeological sites